Here are the answers to all the questions dog owners are asking about potentially fatal disease

 Is the disease more prevalent in certain breeds?

-There are some conditions that affect some breeds more than others and, as I said, initially only greyhounds were believed to be affected by Alabama rot.
-But we’ve since seen lots of breeds die from the condition so I don’t think we can say one breed is safer than another.
+There are some conditions that affect some breeds more than others and, initially, only greyhounds were believed to be affected by Alabama rot.
+But we’ve since seen lots of breeds die from the condition so we can’t say one breed is safer than another.
 Owners of all breeds should be vigilant.

 Is there a cure for Alabama rot?